Have you ever saved a LinkedIn post and had no idea where to find it?

 TL;DR: You can save posts, articles, and job postings on LinkedIn to revisit later.
 This feature is available on both desktop and mobile and helps you keep valuable content organized.
 Use it to enhance your networking, stay updated, and review content when it's convenient for you.

-On the other hand, if you’re new to LinkedIn or looking to improve your content strategy, saving posts from other creators can be incredibly helpful.
+If you’re new to LinkedIn or looking to improve your content strategy, saving posts from other creators can be incredibly helpful.

 It allows you to study their techniques, tone, and strategies for engaging their audience, which can inspire your own content.